+The table below presents a summary of the nonconsolidated VIEs in which the firm holds variable interests.
 The firm's exposure to the obligations of VIEs is generally limited to its interests in these entities.

-In the table above, nonconsolidated VIEs are aggregated based on principal business activity.
 The nature of the firm's variable interests can take different forms, as described in the rows under maximum exposure to loss.
-In the table above:
+In the table below:

-- The maximum exposure to loss excludes the benefit of offsetting financial instruments that are held to mitigate the risks associated with these variable interests. - For retained and purchased interests, and loans and investments, the maximum exposure to loss is the carrying value of these interests.
+- The maximum exposure to loss excludes the benefit of offsetting financial instruments that are held to mitigate the risks associated with these variable interests. - For retained and purchased interests, and loans and investments, the maximum exposure to loss is the carrying value of these interests. - For commitments, the maximum exposure to loss is the notional amount, which does not represent anticipated losses and also has not been reduced by unrealized losses already recorded.